goeh/grails-selection-repository/README.md

-# Persistent Selections for the Selection Plugin
+# Persistent Selections Plugin

-The [selection plugin](http://grails.org/plugin/selection) provides unified search for information.
+The Grails [selection plugin](http://grails.org/plugin/selection) provides unified search for information.
 It uses a URI based syntax to select any information from any resource.

-**This** plugin extends the functionality of the selection plugin by providing persistent storage for selections.
+**This** plugin "Persistent Selections" extends the functionality of the selection plugin by providing persistent storage for selections.

+You provide the user with a query form and use the *selection* plugin to execute the query.
+Then you can use this plugin to let the user save the query for future use.
+Selections (queries) can be private or public which means that each user can have their own list of favorite queries or you can provide a list of standard queries for users to select from.

-A user can save a selection (query filter) for future use.
-This plugin is tenant-aware and provides a Twitter Bootstrap based user interface and GSP tags for managing saved selections.
+The plugin is tenant-aware and provides a Twitter Bootstrap based user interface and GSP tags for managing saved selections.

 **Example**